Islamic Kasim Tuet Memorial College: Academics

 The school implements the New Secondary School Curriculum at Secondary 4.
-Apart from the 4 core subjects (i.e. Chinese Language, English Language, Mathematics, and Liberal Studies), students may choose to study 3 or 2 more other subjects.
+Apart from the 4 core subjects (i.e. Chinese Language, English Language, Mathematics, and Citizenship & Social Development), students should choose to study 3 more elective subjects.

 At present, students in S1-S6 are taught according to the HKDSE syllabuses and helped to prepare for the Hong Kong Diploma of Secondary Education.

-Special arrangements are made and school-based curriculum is utilized for non-Chinese students, who will sit for the GCSE and GCE Chinese Language examination conducted in Hong Kong.
+Special arrangements are made and school-based curriculum is utilized for non-Chinese students, who will sit for the IGCSE and GCE Chinese Language examination conducted in Hong Kong.

+Campus

+The College has a site area of 6,900 sq m.
+The 7-storey building is endowed with spacious playgrounds and open areas.
+There are 26 classrooms, over 20 special rooms (including library, counselling room, career and guidance room, etc.), a hall, 2 basketball courts, 1 cricket court, and 2 covered playgrounds.